cfroccajr/jupyter_trial/README.md

 - In codespace search > or ctrl-shift-p to find commands
 - Use period or greater than to switch to Github.dev vs Github.com
 - Use comma or less than (?) to launch codespace
+- Can just ask Copilot to help with code
+- Using Claude is another option?
+-
 - ...

 ## Setting Files